temporalio/documentation/docs-src/go/how-to-customize-workflow-type-in-go.md

   - go
 ---

+In Go, by default, the Workflow Type name is the same as the function name.

 To customize the Workflow Type, set the `Name` parameter with `RegisterOptions` when registering your Workflow with a Worker.

 - Type: `string`